 The large bronze statue that sits in front of the Ruhmeshalle represents the state of Bavaria and is simply referred to by locals as “Bavaria”.

-This statue of a female figure, Bavaria’s “secular patron saint”, was also commissioned by Ludwig I. It stands 18.52 meters (60 ft 9 in) high and weighs about 87.36 tonnes (96.2 tons).
+This statue of a female figure, Bavaria’s “secular patron saint”, was also commissioned by Ludwig I. It stands 18.52 meters (60 ft 9 in) tall and weighs about 87.36 tonnes (96.2 tons).
 It is so large that it had to be cast in individual sections and put together at the site.

 The casting was done at the J.B.
 Stiglmair factory and most of the credit for the statue is awarded to the owner’s nephew, Friedrich von Miller, though it was designed by sculptor Ludwig Schwanthaler.
-It is intended to be an allegoric personification of Bavaria’s strength and glory and is Germanic Romantic in style.
+It is intended to be an allegoric personification of Bavaria’s strength and glory, and is Germanic Romantic in style.

 The statue isn’t just your ordinary sculpture.
-Thanks to its size, visitors can ascend 66 steps to the top of Bavaria’s head where they’ll enjoy an excellent view of Munich.
+Thanks to its size, visitors can ascend 66 steps to the top of Bavaria’s head, where they’ll enjoy an excellent view of Munich.